tradezero/BitcoinAPI/README.md

 At this time we only support orders with counter "XBT" and base "USD", but that will change in the future.

-The place order command takes the following attributes:
+The place order command takes the following properties:

 | Name       | Type       | Description       | Required |
 | ---------- | ---------- | ----------------- | -------- |